Wednesday, March 11, 2:15 - 5:15 p.m.

 How “Virtual Humans” are Supporting Suicide Prevention Efforts Among Students and Student Veterans: What Five Years and Twelve Training Simulations Have Taught Us

-Glenn Albright, Ph.D., Baruch College, City University of New York; Chris Cate, PhD, Student Veterans of America; Ron Goldman, Co-founder and CEO, Kognito
+Glenn Albright, Ph.D., Clinical Psychologist, Baruch College and Director of Research, Kognito; Chris Cate, PhD, Vice President of Research, Student Veterans of America; Ron Goldman, Co-founder and CEO, Kognito

 The use of game-based simulated role-play conversations with emotionally responsive virtual students and student veterans is an efficacious and cost-effective method to train large numbers of geographically dispersed individuals in gatekeeper skills.
 In this session, participants will gain an understanding of (1) the neuroscience and social cognitive theories that drive the learning model and game engine that brings about changes is gatekeeper behaviors, (2) how virtual human gatekeeper simulations are developed from conception to testing, (3) the advantages of using virtual humans, (4) the research methodology and validated measures to determine training efficacy, (5) best practices to successfully disseminate and market simulations and (6) best practices in supporting student veterans, including developing military cultural competency and gatekeeper behaviors within academic communities.
 Meta-analytic data from longitudinal studies involving over 12,500 participants will be presented to demonstrate impact on gatekeeper attitudes and behaviors.
 Additionally, data will be presented from a longitudinal study that examined the impact of a simulation designed to train faculty and staff in military cultural competency and gatekeeper skills specific to student veteran populations.